guilindner/VortexFitting/docs/tutorial.rst

   subtracting the advection velocity
 * vortices.dat: parameters of all the detected vortices

+If you want to update the output format of *vortices.dat*, it should be done in the **output.py** file.

+The plot results are handled in the **fitting.py** module.

 Generating a custom Vortex
 --------------------------

 It's possible to generate a custom vortex using the **generateNetCDF.py** module.
-It will create a netCDF4 file with the same characteristics as the DNS HIT file.
+It will create a NetCDF file with the same characteristics as the DNS HIT file.

 .. code-block:: bash